wayson/photo_gallery/README.md

 1. Pull the code from github
 2. run composer update in the root folder
 3. Create database and set the database connection details in /app/config/parameters.yml
+4. Clear cache
-4. Run the command "php bin/console doctrine:schema:update --force" to create the database schema
+5. Run the command "php bin/console doctrine:schema:update --force" to create the database schema
-5. Run the command "php bin/console app:add-user" and follow the prompt to create user and password.
+6. Run the command "php bin/console app:add-user" and follow the prompt to create user and password.
-6. Go to the home page and login
+7. Go to the home page and login

 Note: